How Multimodal Transportation Differs from Intermodal Transportation

 • Intermodal transportation is distinguished by reduced risks of cargo damage and the ability to choose a carrier for each section.
 However, they require stricter coordination when changing transport modes.

-Ekol Ukraine experts always weigh these “pros” and “cons” for each client to find the optimal balance between price and delivery quality.
+Ekol experts always weigh these “pros” and “cons” for each client to find the optimal balance between price and delivery quality.

 When a business should choose the multimodal model